 One of the most important issues this research study illustrated was that there should be a more sufficient support system for student-teachers to present a multireligion education lesson during their school practices.
 There are just not enough opportunities at the identified schools allocated for the pre-service teacher training programme for them to practice their newly developed knowledge and teaching skills in religion education.
-It is a fact that the majority of teachers in public schools who have to implement the new policy seemed to be negative about the diversity of religions.
-The alarming issue, however, is the fact that students, during their first year as professional teachers, might also not be able to take the opportunity or have the courage to initiate a multireligious approach in the schools they adhere to, irrespective of their knowledge and teaching skills regarding multireligion education.
+It is a fact that the majority of teachers in public schools who have to implement the new policy seemed to be negative about the diversity of religions and are also not equipped with knowledge or understanding of the diversity of religions.
+The alarming issue, however, is the fact that students, during their first year as professional teachers, might also not be able to take the opportunity or have the courage to initiate a mulitreligious approach in the schools they adhere to, irrespective of their knowledge and teaching skills regarding multireligion education.

 The school community's attitude towards multireligion education seems to have a direct influence on the teaching perceptions and strategies of student-teachers in a multireligion education programme in schools.
 One can also argue that the teachers who are presenting religion education with a monoreligious approach, still argue that the previous religion education model with the old confessional approach is still applicable.
-How these issues will be solved or handled, will only depend upon the dissemination strategies of the policy spelt out to the schools by the National Department of Education (2003) in schools will not necessarily change the attitudes and methodologies of any teacher when dealing with different religions.
+How these issues will be solved or handled, will only depend upon the dissemination strategies of the policy spelt out to the schools by the National Department of Education.
+However, the implementation strategy of the National Policy on Religion and Education (2003) in schools will not necessarily change the attitudes and methodologies of any teacher when dealing with different religions.
 Young professional teachers may thus be captured in schools that ignored the new approach towards diversity and an inclusive curriculum in religion.
 One can therefore argue that in-service programmes for teachers needs to include newly graduated teachers as well.